httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 escaped      = "\" ( DQUOTE / "\" )
 ~~~

-The textual HTTP serialisation of strings uses a backslash ("\\") to escape double quotes and backslashes in strings.
+In HTTP/1 headers, strings use a backslash ("\\") to escape double quotes and backslashes.

 For example, a header whose value is defined as a string could look like: